oliverselinger/failsafe-executor/README.md

 Make sure your business logic is **idempotent**, since it gets executed at least once.

 As parameter, we recommend to use only a single ID that your business logic is able to interpret properly.
-Try to avoid using a complex object as parameter
+Avoid using complex objects
 (through serialization) since it may lead to complex migration scenarios in case your object and your business logic changes.

 ### Execute a task